Can I grow plants for personal use?

 No. Over-the-counter CBD products sold in gas stations and strip malls are different.
 The manufacturers are not regulated and the products are not subject to purity standards.
 The CBD is usually derived from hemp, a cousin of marijuana, and is so diluted there is only a trace amount.
-Minnesota’s medical marijuana is sold by two companies, Green Goods and LeafLine Labs.
+Minnesota’s medical marijuana is sold by two companies, Green Goods and RISE.
 Both have multiple dispensary locations called Cannabis Patient Centers.
 Their whole-plant, full-spectrum cannabis medications contain pure, consistent and predictable amounts of THC and CBD.

 Do I need a prescription?

 No. You only need to be certified and registered in MN’s Medical Cannabis Program.
-When you go to a dispensary, the pharmacist will confirm that you are in the Program’s database and educate you about your options.
+When you go to a dispensary, the pharmacist will confirm that you are in the Program’s database and recommend options specific to your condition and goals.
 What you purchase, however, is entirely up to you.
 You are in control of what you purchase and how much you take because you know yourself better than anyone else.

 Can I buy ANY marijuana legally?